Series Title: Daughters of the Sea

 Read Format: Kindle Edition

 Reading Date: 02nd ~ 11th August 2018

 The story happened in the nineteenth century.
-Three siblings separated at birth and then raised in three different levels in society.
+Three siblings separated at birth and then raised in three different levels of society.

 Hannah was raised in an orphanage, and when she was 15 years old, she was sent to work at the Hawley’s residence as a scullery girl.

 While working there, she met an artist named Stanish who had been hired by her employer to paint a portrait of the three daughters, Lila, Clarice, and Henrietta.
 Hannah was drawn to Stanish, but so does the eldest daughter, Lila, who disliked her from the start.

 Raised in a lighthouse, May lived with her loving father and a deranged mother who loves nothing but her sickness.
 She ordered May around like a servant, and forbid her to study.